EMPLOYERS UNDER FIRE FOR USING NONCOMPETE AGREEMENTS TO DEPRESS WAGES AND LIMIT EMPLOYEE MOBILITY

-In May 2017, the NY Times published an in-depth exploration of companies that abuse noncompete agreements.
-The article, titled "How Noncompete Clauses Keep Workers Locked In," attacted considerable attention nationwide.
+In May 2017, the NY Times published an in-depth exploration of companies that abuse non-compete agreements.
+The article, titled “How Noncompete Clauses Keep Workers Locked In,” attracted considerable attention nationwide.
 The NY Times article tracked through the history of noncompetes, cited several salient examples of serious abuse of these agreements, and even contained several examples of noncompete clauses.
 The article can be found by clicking here.

-The focus of these recent publications and podcast was on the manner in which companies deploy anticompatitive practices to depress wages and hinder employee mobility.
-While these sources do reference some of the sound public policy reasons supporting the use of noncompete agreements, they mostly highlighted and criticized some of the most abusive practices of companies.
+The focus of these recent publications and podcast was on the manner in which companies deploy anticompetitive practices to depress wages and hinder employee mobility.
+While these sources do reference some of the sound public policy reasons supporting the use of non-compete agreements, they mostly highlighted and criticized some of the most abusive practices of companies.

-A common theme of the news sources cited above is how the mere threat of enforceing a noncompete agreement alone can have a seriously chilling effect on employee mobility that might otherwise be lawful.
-Individuals far too often fear that they cannot afford to challenge their employer's legal department and outside counsel, and often do not even bother to seek legal advice about the potential enforceability of their noncompete agreements.
+A common theme of the news sources cited above is how the mere threat of enforcing a non-compete agreement alone can have a serious chilling effect on employee mobility that might otherwise be lawful.
+Individuals far too often fear that they cannot afford to challenge their employer’s legal department and outside counsel, and often do not even bother to seek legal advice about the potential enforceability of their non-compete agreements.

-As a means to enable individuals to have a chance to evaluate and potentially seek the aid of a court to pare down or even strike altogether an overbroad noncompete provision, WLG offers a creative, fixed fee billing option.
+As a means to enable individuals to have a chance to evaluate and potentially seek the aid of a court to pare down or even strike altogether an overbroad non-compete provision, WLG offers a creative, fixed fee billing option.
 For more information, click here or schedule a consultation with us.

-In addition to the services provided to inviduals, WLG also regularly assists employers in the design and implementation of noncompete and other restrictive covenants.
-WLG works closely with employers to design programs that are designed narrowly to protect confidential information and business relationships, to enhance the enforceability -- and fairness -- of such agreements.
+In addition to the services provided to individuals, WLG also regularly assists employers in the design and implementation of non-compete and other restrictive covenants.
+WLG works closely with employers to design programs that are designed narrowly to protect confidential information and business relationships, to enhance the enforceability — and fairness — of such agreements.
 For more information, click here.